 How many Coaches are assigned to each team?

-Each team is assigned 1 Head Coach and 1-2 Assistant Coaches (these coaches are parent volunteers); parents willing to help during practices and games are greatly appreciated; teams are also assigned High School Mentors for practices.
+Each team is assigned 1 Head Coach and Assistant Coaches (these coaches are parent volunteers).

 How is the season scheduled?

-The first half of the season is mostly practice; the last half of the season will be mostly games.
+The first half of the season is mostly practice; the last half of the season will be a mix of practices and games.